nachu-laksh/Data-Buyer-Market-Analysis/README.md

-#  Identifying Data Buyers from Job Postings - Overview
+#  Identifying Data Buyers from Job Postings

 This project aims to identify companies — particularly in the private sector — that are likely buyers of external data, based on patterns in their job postings.
 By analyzing thousands of roles across general, marketing, and finance domains, the project infers data-buying intent.